yhamdoud/engine/README.md

 ### Diffuse GI

 Diffuse GI for static and dynamic objects is approximated using a grid of irradiance probes.
-During baking, the scene is rasterized at each probe and the resulting irradiance map is processed with a compute shader.
+During baking, the scene is rasterized to a cube map at each probe and the irradiance is subsequently determined using a compute shader.
 This process is repeated for multiple bounces and can be amortized over several frames.

-An efficient encoding is required to support many probes, the fact that we are primarily interested in capturing low frequency detail can be put to good use here.
+An efficient encoding for irradiance is required to support many probes, the fact that we are primarily interested in capturing low frequency detail can be put to good use here.
-We opted to project radiance map on the third-order spherical harmonics basis functions.
+We opted to project the radiance map on the third-order spherical harmonics basis functions.
-This allows us to represent each map using just 27 floating-point numbers, 9 for each channel to be specific.
+This allows us to represent each map using just 27 floating-point numbers (9 for each channel).
-Furthermore, calculating the irradiance ends up being a single multiplication of each coefficient by a constant factor, instead of a convolution.
+Furthermore, calculating the irradiance ends up being a multiplication of each coefficient by a constant factor, instead of a convolution.

 In practice, the cube map projection algorithm in [Stupid Spherical Harmonics Tricks](http://www.ppsloan.org/publications/StupidSH36.pdf) is used.
 The algorithm is implemented using 2 compute shaders, one for the actual projection of each texel and the other for gathering the results with a parallel sum reduction.
-The resulting coefficients are packed in 7 three-dimensional textures.
+The resulting coefficients are packed in 7 three-dimensional textures and sampled at run-time using hardware accelerated trilinear interpolation.

-At run-time, probes are blended by hardware accelerated trilinear interpolation of the coefficients stored in each texture.
+### Screen-space reflections

+The view space position of the fragment is reconstructed from the depth buffer and corresponding surface normal is sampled from the g-buffer.
+A ray leaving the camera is reflected about this normal.
+The reflected ray is used to march the depth buffer.
+Given that it's visible on screen visible, we end up with an approximate hit position, which can be used to sample a buffer containing the lighted scene.

+The implemented ray marching solution relies on rasterization of the ray in screen-space using an optimized DDA algorithm, as first presented by [Morgan McGuire and Mike Mara](https://casual-effects.blogspot.com/2014/08/screen-space-ray-tracing.html).
+This technique helps with evenly distributing the samples, and thus avoids over- and undersampling issues.

 ### Screen-space ambient occlusion